What’s my story?

 I’ve been an independent web host, web developer, and occasional marketing consultant since graduating from American University in 2010 with a BA in Literature.
-For some strange reason the job market essentially looked like this in 2010 and my initial prospects were slim pickings.
-I spent two years volunteering at AmeriCares in Stamford as a community manager, which I parlayed into social media marketing with small businesses.
+The job market essentially looked like this in 2010 and my initial prospects were slim pickings.
+I spent two years volunteering at AmeriCares in Stamford as a community manager on their web team, which I parlayed into social media marketing with small businesses.

 Referrals kept coming in as I grew more experienced and expanded my list of services, and eventually I made a full time thing out of this after turning down a job offer at a PR agency that had – eighteen months prior – told me I didn’t make the cut.
 That was a really good day (for me, at least; for the recruiter it must have been awkward even we’re on good terms).